 Standard Data for All Calls

 Regardless of whether you are listing an item, browsing listings, or performing some other business task, some data is handled in a standard way for all requests.
 Some of this data is required with all requests.
-Other data is only applicable for some calls, but the way you use it is standardized.
+Other data is applicable only to certain calls, but the way you use it is standardized.
 This section describes this standard data.

 Standard Input Data

 Standard Output Data

 Also, for information about standard data that you need to append to the Gateway URL see Routing the Request.